iamshadmirza/BlogsByShad/blogs/websocket-basics/websocket-basics.md

 This is basically how the communication between Client and Server works.
 Now get a closer look on step no. 5.
 > Connection is closed.

-The http request has served it's purpose and it's no longer needed, hence the connection is closed.
+The http request has served its purpose and it is no longer needed, hence the connection is closed.

 #### What if Server wants to send a message to Client?
 Connection must be established successfully to start the communication.
-The solution here is that Client will have to send another request to get data and establish a connection.
+The solution here is that Client will have to send another request to establish a connection and receive the message.

 #### How will the client know that server wants to send a message?
 Consider this example:-